lalithl1993/AWS-CSA-2019-study-notes/Course/EC2/README.md

 * Event-driven based: Lambda runs your code based on events, such, new file on S3 or a new alarm on cloudwatch
 * Compute-service based: Lambda runs your code based on HTTP requests using an API Gateway or API calls made using AWS SDKs.
+*- lambda boulds to vpc and network restrictions
+*- //todo list of services lambda can be used in
+*- //todo practically use lambda
+*- //todo learn deadletter q
+*- lambda can have VPC or no VPC mode.
+*- lambda can have temp storage of 512 mb.input(3mb) + output(3mb) data = 6mb
+*- recieve message call lambda limit ios 10 at a time.
+*- old and new version of code runs for breef amount of time after code update.(arn changes)

 AWS lambda, supports: C#, Node.js, Python, and Java

 Lambda is charged as follow: